DF3DV-1K: A Large-Scale Dataset and Benchmark for Distractor-Free Novel View Synthesis: Introduction

 In fact, the first issue can be observed in recent works~\cite{2025RobustSplat, li2025asymgs, ling2025ocsplats, wang2025degauss}.
 For example, Fig.~10 in~\cite{ling2025ocsplats}, Fig.~7 in~\cite{2025RobustSplat}, and Fig.~4 in~\cite{li2025asymgs} reveal subtle background differences often visible only under zoomed-in views.
 In other cases (see Fig.~4 in~\cite{wang2025degauss}), evaluations rely on cross-domain datasets supporting only qualitative analysis.
 The number of distractor-free radiance field papers targeting casually captured images doubled in 2025 (see~\cref{fig:papers}), yet no systematically designed, large-scale public dataset or benchmark has emerged to keep pace with this rapid growth.

 These observations do not indicate shortcomings of existing benchmarks but rather reflect the rapid progress of the field, highlighting the need for a new, challenging, and systematic benchmark (see~\cref{fig:bench41}) better aligned with current method capabilities, which our work aims to address.
 Similarly, the second issue can be observed by examining the development history of distractor-free radiance fields.
 The first distractor-free radiance field method~\cite{sabour2023robustnerf}, explicitly targeting images captured over short time spans, was introduced in 2023 together with a benchmark, followed by several subsequent approaches~\cite{chen2024nerfhugs, otonari2024entity, ungermann2024robust, wang2024distractor, Ren2024NeRF, kulhanek2024wildgaussians, markin2024t}.
 Among them,~\cite{Ren2024NeRF} introduced a new paradigm and benchmark that influenced later research.
 Subsequently, many methods emerged~\cite{kong2025rogsplat, lin2025hybridgs, li2025modeling, ling2025ocsplats, wang2025degauss, li2025asymgs, 2025RobustSplat, sabour2025spotlesssplats, wang2025desplat, bao2025seg, fu2025robustsplat++, li2025wild3a, cao2025universe}, yet most require per-scene optimization.
-Only recently, in 2026, a generalizable radiance field model\footnote{The codebase~\cite{bao2024distractor} was under preparation at the time of submission.} fine-tuned on synthetic and small-scale real-world datasets~\cite{Ren2024NeRF} has been explored in this setting~\cite{bao2024distractor}.
+Only recently, in 2026, a generalizable radiance field model fine-tuned on synthetic and small-scale real-world datasets~\cite{Ren2024NeRF} has been explored in this setting~\cite{bao2024distractor}.
 This delay highlights the need for a large-scale real-world dataset with clean and cluttered images per scene to enable research beyond scene-specific approaches.

 To facilitate progress, we present \textbf{DF3DV-1K (\underline{D}istractor-\underline{F}ree \underline{3D} \underline{V}ision \underline{1K})}, a newly collected dataset designed for distractor-free novel view synthesis.
 The dataset comprises clean and cluttered images for each scene.
 In total, DF3DV-1K contains \textbf{1,048} indoor and outdoor scenes spanning \textbf{128} distractor types and \textbf{161} scene themes, with \textbf{89,924} images overall.
 To support and challenge distractor-free radiance field research focusing on casually captured images, we mimic real-world capture conditions by systematically collecting data using consumer cameras (see~\cref{fig:bench41,fig:pipeline}).
 DF3DV-1K represents a \textbf{large-scale, real-world, and diverse dataset with clean and cluttered images per scene} for this research area (see~\cref{tab:df_datasets}).